tenet-ac-za/safire.ac.za-website/content/technical/saml2/sirtfi/_index.md

 The [Security Incident Response Trust Framework for Federated Identity](https://refeds.org/sirtfi) (Sirtfi) aims to enable the coordination of incident response across federated organisations.
 The framework provides a structured way for providers to indicate that they follow current information security best practices, thus raising their level of assurance and improving trust within the federated community.

-It is **strongly recommended** that SAFIRE participants work towards Sirtfi compliance.
+It is **strongly recommended** that SAFIRE participants work towards Sirtfi compliance, and inclusion of a security contact is [required for identity providers]({{< ref "../idp-requirements/_index.md" >}}).
 In particular, identity providers need to be aware that a growing number of widely-used service providers --- such a CILogin --- require that identity providers are Sirtfi compliant before they will grant their users access to services.

 ### Attesting Sirtfi compliance